 It’s important to have the right information about cannabis and its various strains so that we can maximize our experience with this awesome substance.

-Please visit our online shop here at Treetop Hemp Co— we’ve got a wide variety of gummies, cartridges, and disposables that we know you’ll love!
+Please visit our online shop here at Treetop Hemp Co— we’ve got a wide variety of gummies, cartridges, and disposables that we know you’ll love in our various cannabis strains!